 Head Chef Marko Gajski

-One of the most talented of the new generation of young Croatian chefs, Marko graduated from college as an IT engineer who developed strong passion for cooking.
+One of the most talented of the new generation of young Croatian chefs, Marko graduated from college as an IT engineer who developed a strong passion for cooking.
 Within a few years he was appointed Head Chef at DiVino Restaurant in Hvar (2011-2014) from where he moved to become Head Chef at Perivoj Restaurant in Split (2015-2016).
 In 2014 he also spent time staging in London with Gauthier Soho, Bar Boulud at the Mandarin Oriental Hyde Park Hotel, and Alain Ducasse at the Dorchester Hotel

 Head Sommelier Dražen Matković